ArjunZe/iics-docs/docs/training.md

 Under "Product Learning Path", select Cloud Application Integration or Cloud Data Integration.

 Some areas of the Success Portal link out to [Informatica Network](https://network.informatica.com/), which includes FAQ articles, the Knowledge Base, product documentation, and user forums referred to as Communities.

+## Secure Agents for Training

+During some trainings, there might be mentions of setting up your own secure agent or accessing a secure agent directly.
+For training purposes, the shared test organization can be used to create secure agents.

+Please make sure to destroy any secure agents used for training purposes when the training is completed.